Inside Lenovo Legion 7 (16″, 2021) – disassembly and upgrade options

 Lenovo Legion 7 (16″ AMD, 2021) in-depth review

 In 2021 there are a lot of gaming laptops.
 Some are equipped with Intel CPUs, others with AMD.
 But the biggest confusion this year was made by NVIDIA.
 They have announced their RTX 3000 mobile graphics cards in January, and ever since, we have been baffled by how many iterations each model has.
 All of them - separated by the difference in TGP.
 So, the most sought off devices come with the highest TGPs.
 In the case of the Legon 7 this year, Lenovo was very confident.
-Not only do the RTX 3060 [...]Read the full review
+Not only do the RTX 3060 and RTX 3070 come in 130W and 140W variants, respectively.
+But the top tier model - the one that com[...]

 - Aluminum design and great build quality